tybottorff/bottorffdocs/notes/literature_notes.md

  - Tex importance depends on pre-treatment terminal Tex infiltration: low terminal Tex baseline infiltration responsive tumors had PD-1 blockade increasing these cells (increased infiltration or expansion of these cells, consistent with increased exhausted-like T cells with ICB), but high terminal Tex baseline infiltration responsive tumors had opposite pattern (decreased frequency with ICB)
 ### Local expansion of pre-existing Texp cells
  - local expansion of pre-existing Texp cells drives Texp accumulation, as does clonal revival (from periphery)
+# Th2 cell clonal expansion at diagnosis in human type 1 diabetes
+ - frequency of CD127<sup>high</sup> Th2 cells positively correlates with length of partial remission of T1D (common after diagnosis, a period of partial remission, longer partial remission associated with better response to treatment)
+ - identify clonally expanded Th2 clusters in CD127<sup>high</sup> cells from T1D but not from healthy donors
 # The altertions in peripheral lymphocyte subsets predict the efficacy and prognosis of immune checkpoint inhibitors in hepatocellular carcinoma
  - CD3<sup>+</sup>CD8<sup>+</sup> T cell percentage increases after ICI, B cell percentage decreases
 # The cancer-immunity cycle: indication, genotype, and immunotype